Searches

 }

-Unless specified, searches are performed over all indexed properties, including nested properties.
-You can specify which properties to search.
+Unless specified, searches occur over indexed properties, including nested properties.
+You can select which properties to search.

 client.Search<BlogPost>()